Awareness of safeguarding in health and social care _adults and children and young people_, early years and childcare

 Common errors to avoid in your coursework

-• Misconception: Health and social care is only about looking after elderly people.
-Correction: The sector covers all age groups, from babies and children to adults and the elderly, including those with disabilities or mental health needs.
+- Misconception: Health and social care is only about looking after elderly people.
+Correction: The sector also involves working with children, young people, families, and individuals with disabilities or mental health needs, across a wide range of settings.

-• Misconception: Person-centred care means always doing what the person wants.
-Correction: It means respecting their wishes and involving them in decisions, but care must also consider safety, professional judgement, and legal requirements.
+- Misconception: Person-centred care means doing whatever the person wants.
+Correction: It means involving the person in decisions, but care must also consider safety, professional boundaries, and available resources.

 Frequently Asked Questions